-D. Settlement Statement
+D. Mandatory Settlement Conference Statements

-It is mandatory that all parties or counsel shall, at least five (5) Court days prior to the scheduled hearing, file with the Clerk of the Superior Court and serve on each party, a mandatory settlement conference statement containing the following:
+It is mandatory that all parties or counsel shall, at least six (6) court days prior to the scheduled hearing, file with the Clerk of the Superior Court and serve on each party, a mandatory settlement conference statement on Local Form MSC-CV-051 containing the following:

-- 1. The names of all parties, including interveners and their representatives; - A detailed discussion of all facts and law pertinent to the issues of liability and damages involved in the case; - 3.
-A good faith settlement demand and an itemization of economic and noneconomic damages by each plaintiff; 4.
+- 1. The names of all parties, including interveners and their representatives; - 2.
+A detailed discussion of all facts and law pertinent to the issues of liability and damages involved in the case; - 3.
+A good faith settlement demand and an itemization of economic and non-economic damages by each plaintiff; - 4.
 A good faith offer of settlement by each defendant.